welovekpop/uwave-web-welovekpop.club/static/privacy.md

    fix bugs more easily.
 Error reports contain the following potentially personally identifiable data:

-   * A unique number identifying your üWave account;
+   * A unique string identifying your üWave account, when signed in;
-   * Your IP address;
+   * A random string if you are not signed in, this helps us figure out how many people are affected by a bug;
    * The operating system and operating system version you are using;
    * The browser and browser version you are using.